nphdang/GE-FSG/README.md

 3. networkx 2.1 (to read graphs in GraphML format)

 # How to run
-- Run python main.py to learn graph embeddings and classify graphs
+- Run python main.py to learn graph embeddings and classify graphs (note that you may need to change variables such as dataset, minimum support threshold, and embedding dimension in the code)
 - Run python .\utilities\convert_graphs\gen_graph_dgk.py to convert graph format used by Deep Graph Kernel to graph format used by GE-FSG
 - Run python .\utilities\convert_graphs\gen_graph_gk.py to convert graph format used by Graph Kernel Suite to graph format used by GE-FSG